June 28, 2009

 The most picturesque view of the temple was from the other end of Kyouko-chi (Mirror Pond).
-On that bright summer day, the reflection of the temple and surrounding conifer trees – even the clouds overhead – was crystal clear.
+On that bright summer day, the reflection of the temple and surrounding conifer trees, even the clouds overhead, was crystal clear despite the murky water.
 Inspired by the description of the Buddhist heaven, it succeeded in evoking heaven.
 Along the path to the temple, contorted tree trunks framed the temple in some angles.

 Islets crowned with pine trees and massive rocks dotted the pond, representing the eight oceans and nine mountains in the Buddhist creation story.
 For a non-Buddhist visitor, they contributed to the graceful harmony of water, sky, nature, and temple.
 Their mirror-like reflection on the tiny ripples lent a dreamy quality to Kinkaku-ji.

-Ultimately, a place is just a place – it is our perception that colors it differently.
-They say Kinkaku-ji is magnificent in any season – in the variegated foliage of spring and autumn, the fluffy white of winter, and the lush greens and golden yellows of summer.
-Along with its fiery history, they render Kinkaku-ji in various facets of beauty: ephemeral and timeless, vulnerable and indestructible, romantic and real.
+Ultimately, a place was just a place.
+Only our personal perception would color it differently.
+Kinkaku-ji was said to be magnificent in any season – in the variegated foliage of spring and autumn, the fluffy white of winter, and the lush greens and golden yellows of summer.
+Along with its fiery history, the seasons rendered Kinkaku-ji in various facets of beauty: ephemeral and timeless, vulnerable and indestructible, romantic and real.
 Much like our concept of heaven.